 FOR IMMEDIATE RELEASE

-The 2018 recipients (and the subject matter of their respective films) are:
+The 2019 recipients and the subject of their films are:

-The grant recipients will submit their completed films, and three finalists will be chosen and invited to the NIAF 43rd Anniversary Gala, where the winning film will be announced on Saturday, November 2, 2019.
+The grant recipients will submit their completed films, and three finalists will be invited to the NIAF 44th Anniversary Gala, where the winning film will be announced on Saturday, November 2, 2019.

 The National Italian American Foundation (NIAF) is a non-profit, non-partisan organization dedicated to preserving, promoting and protecting the Italian American heritage and culture.
-Based in Washington, D.C., it is the major advocate for nearly 25 million Italian Americans, the nation’s fifth largest ethnic group.
 To learn more about the Foundation and become a member, please visit www.niaf.org.